jdominguez198/aws-clusters/README.md

 - TLS certificates for Load Balancer using ACM
 - Global static IP for Application Load Balancer using Global Accelerator
 - Elastic IPs as static IPs for Network Load Balancer
-- _EXTRA:_ Create an ECS Cluster with Elastic IPs and Network Load Balancer using FARGATE
+- ECS Cluster with Elastic IPs and Network Load Balancer using FARGATE

 ## Prerequisites